openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concepts_class.md

 ### Create a concept class

-* To Create a concept class you need to specify below attributes in the request body.
+* To Create a concept class, you need to specify below attributes in the request body.
 If you are not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Attributes